bguchi/bguchi.github.io/_posts/2024-02-14-reflections.md

 date: 2024-02-14
 ---
 # Summary
-This week saw a lot of great progress at the lab, an exciting update from Jay, and the beginning of working on song translations with Savta.
-It is also the second full week of walking Louie and Bernie (🐶) with my parents everyday, the second day of waking up at 5:30am (with no alarm clock! "you're gettting old," said Alvin - my barber), the second week of cooking Shabbat dinner with Savta, and my first real day of blogging. 🤭
+This week saw a lot of great progress at the lab and the beginning of working on song translations with Savta.
+It is also the second full week of walking Louie and Bernie (🐶) with my parents everyday, the second week of cooking Shabbat dinner with Savta, and my first real day of blogging. 🤭

 ## HivE Research
 On Monday, I gave a presentation on my work relating to reproducing some figures in Dr. Hyman's 2017 paper[^1].
 I was very pleased; whereas the first such presentation was a paper overview, this presentation was all about my approach to actually scripting a reproduction of Fig. 2A - and an RA even told me I had made "coding look fun" for him, 🫂.
 Otherwise, I began long-awaited work on MATLAB related to my dynamic systems reconstruction (DSR) project.